flatironinstitute/finufft/docs/fortran.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 The naming of routines is as in C/C++.
-Eg, ``finufft2d3`` means 2D transform of type 3.
+Eg, ``finufft2d3`` means double-precision 2D transform of type 3.
-``finufft2d3many`` means applying 2D transforms of type 3 to a stack of many
+``finufft2d3many`` means applying double-precision
+2D transforms of type 3 to a stack of many
 strength vectors (vectorized interface).
+``finufft2d3f`` means single-precision 2D type 3.
 The guru interface has very similar arguments to its C/C++ version.
 Compared to C/C++, all argument lists have ``ier`` appended at the end,
 to which the status is written.
-Assuming a double-precision build of FINUFFT, these routines and arguments are
+These routines and arguments are, in double-precision:

 .. code-block:: fortran